Benzalkonium chloride: Bioactive agents

 Benzalkonium chloride is also used in many non-consumer processes and products, including as an active ingredient in surgical disinfection.
 A comprehensive list of uses includes industrial applications.

 During the course of the COVID-19 pandemic, from time to time there have been shortages of hand cleaner containing ethanol or isopropanol as active ingredients.
 The FDA has stated that benzalkonium chloride is eligible as an alternative for use in the formulation of healthcare personnel hand rubs.
 However, in reference to the FDA rule, the CDC states that it does not have a recommended alternative to ethanol or isopropanol as active ingredients, and adds that "available evidence indicates benzalkonium chloride has less reliable activity against certain bacteria and viruses than either of the alcohols."

-In November 2020 The Journal of Hospital Infection published a study on benzalkonium chloride formulations; it was found that laboratory and commercial disinfectants with as little as 0.13% benzalkonium chloride inactivated the SARS-CoV-2 virus within 15 seconds of contact, even in the presence of a soil or hard water.
+In November 2020 the Journal of Hospital Infection published a study on benzalkonium chloride formulations; it was found that laboratory and commercial disinfectants with as little as 0.13% benzalkonium chloride inactivated the SARS-CoV-2 virus within 15 seconds of contact, even in the presence of a soil or hard water.
 This resulted in a growing consensus that BZK sanitizers are just as effective as alcohol-based sanitizers despite the CDC guidelines.

 As a hand sanitizer, use of BZK may be advantageous over ethanol in some situations because it has significantly more residual antibacterial action on the skin after initial application.
 Benzalkonium chloride has demonstrated persistent antimicrobial activity for up to four hours after contact whereas ethanol-based sanitizer demonstrate skin protection for only 10 minutes post-application.

 Medicine

-Benzalkonium chloride is a frequently used preservative in eye drops; typical concentrations range from 0.004% to 0.01%.
+Benzalkonium chloride is a frequently used preservative in eye drops.
+Typical concentrations range from 0.004% to 0.01%.
 Stronger concentrations can be caustic and cause irreversible damage to the corneal endothelium.

 Avoiding the use of benzalkonium chloride solutions while contact lenses are in place is discussed in the literature.

-Due to its antimicrobial activity when applied to skin, some topical medications for acne vulgaris have benzalkonium chloride added to increase the products’ efficiency or shelf-life.
+Due to its antimicrobial activity when applied to skin, some topical medications for acne vulgaris have benzalkonium chloride added to increase the products' efficiency or shelf-life.

-Benzalkonium Chloride is scientifically proven to be a successful spermicide.
-In Russia and China, benzalkonium chloride is used as a contraceptive.
+Benzalkonium chloride has also been shown to be a spermicide.
+In Russia and China, a very dilute solution is used as a contraceptive.
 Tablets are inserted vaginally, or a gel is applied, resulting in local spermicidal contraception.
-It is not a wholly reliable method, and can cause irritation.
+It is not a reliable method, and can cause irritation.

 Beekeeping

-It is used in beekeeping for the treatment of rotten diseases of the brood.
+This chemical is used in beekeeping for the treatment of rotten diseases of the brood.